Make Me Happier: Evoking Emotions Through Image Diffusion Models: Method

 \section{Method}

 We formulate emotion-evoked image generation as a supervised learning task.
-First, we curate the EmoPair dataset containing image pairs with emotion labels and corresponding text instructions for editing (Sec. \ref{sec:EmoPair}).
-Next, EmoEditor is trained on this dataset (Sec. \ref{sec:EmoEditor}).
-During inference, it takes source images and target emotions, producing generated images \textit{without} the need for human-annotated text instructions or emotion reference images.
+First, we curate the EmoPair dataset with emotion-labeled image pairs and editing instructions.
+Next, EmoEditor is trained on this dataset.
+During inference, it takes source images and target emotions, producing generated images \textit{without} the need for text instructions or emotion reference images.